waveyboym/Chat-App/README.md

 # Chat-App
-A real time chat application done with electron and react with a firebase bankend
+A real time chat application done with electron and react with a firebase backend

 # Presentation
 ![private messaging](img/privchat.png "private messaging")